centreon/centreon-documentation/en/releases/centreon-commercial-extensions.md

 - [Configuration] Fixed an error when generating poller configuration with a disabled BA linked to an escalation task
 - [Configuration] Fixed the relations between BA and escalations are exported in RS engine conf regardless the BA is linked to the RS or not
-- [Monitoring] Fixed Business Activities widget height doesn't adapt
+- [Monitoring] Business Activities widget now scales to the number of BAs

 ### 20.04.8